NBFC (Non-Banking Financial Company) - Meaning, types, and how it works

 An NBFC deals in financial services like loans and investments, fund transfers, insurance, and other services.
 Check how NBFCs work and how they differ from banks.

-In India’s rapidly expanding financial ecosystem, NBFCs (Non-Banking Financial Companies) have emerged as crucial enablers of financial inclusion.
-To understand NBFC meaning, these are financial institutions that provide banking-like services without holding a banking licence.
+In India's rapidly expanding financial ecosystem, NBFCs have emerged as crucial enablers of financial inclusion.
+These are financial institutions that provide banking-like services without holding a banking licence.
 They cater to various sectors by offering credit, loans, leasing, hire purchase, and other financial products.

 The role of an NBFC in India has grown remarkably over the years, especially in reaching underserved or niche markets.
 Unlike traditional banks, NBFCs often offer more flexible options, making them highly accessible for individuals and businesses alike.